17–22 May 2026

 Invited Oral Presentation

-Beams with significant correlations between different phase spaces are increasingly important for advanced accelerator applications.
-A prime example is magnetized beams, where cross-plane correlations between the two transverse phase spaces dominate the beam dynamics.
-Precisely controlling these cross-plane couplings—either by introducing or eliminating them in beams with high transverse...
+Manipulating phase space of the beam distribution is increasingly important not only for advanced accelerator concepts but also for X-ray free electron lasers (FELs).
+In the case of hadron cooling, a prime example is magnetized beams, where cross-plane correlations between two transverse phase spaces dominate the beam dynamics.
+Precisely controlling these cross-plane couplings—either by...

 Rama Calaga (European Organization for Nuclear Research)